lawren-ai/-LAPD-Crime-Data-Analysis-Visualization/README.md

 Huge thanks to the **Los Angeles Police Department** for providing the data and their continued efforts in keeping the city safe.

-> Data analysis by [Ayotunde Akinboade].
+> Data analysis by Ayotunde Akinboade.
 Visual storytelling powered by Python.

 ---